 - Rigger (including Level I and Level II)

-Similarly, each area has its own requirement regarding giving at least one exam every 12 months.
+Similarly, each type has its own requirement regarding giving at least one exam every 12 months.
 For example, take a Practical Examiner who holds Mobile, Tower, and Signalperson accreditations.
 Giving one Mobile exam in a 12-month period would allow the Practical Examiner to maintain accreditations in Mobile and Tower, but not in Signalperson.

 To help Practical Examiners track all accreditation expiration dates, all accreditations are maintained on a single Practical Examiner card, and different expiration dates are noted for each area.
 Every time a new accreditation is added, the Practical Examiner receives an updated card.

 Practical Examiners under current suspension or investigation are not eligible to add another accreditation.
-Practical Examiners who have been suspended in one program will have their accreditation(s) suspended in all programs for which they are accredited.

 Maintaining Certified Operator Status